RedWiggler/WeatherApp/README.md

 # WeatherApp

-The WeatherApp show the weather conditions around you, and let you search for the weather in any location.
+The WeatherApp shows the weather conditions around you, and allows you to search for the weather in any location.

-[This is a link](http://ec2-18-189-20-160.us-east-2.compute.amazonaws.com:5000/home) for the WEB application
+[Here is a link](http://ec2-18-189-20-160.us-east-2.compute.amazonaws.com:5000/home) for the WEB application

 ![image](https://github.com/RedWiggler/WeatherApp/blob/master/WeatherAppIcon.jpg?raw=true)